Parks & Recreation

 SJC Parks & Rec News

-March 13, 2025 – SJC Parks and Recreation Celebrates Becoming a Certified Autism Center with Kite Day
+SJC Parks & Recreation Recognized as a Certified Autism Center